CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3cmd.md

 The configuration process asks first your CSC password.
 Then it lists your cPouta projects and asks you to define the name of the cPouta project to be used.
 During the proceeding configuration steps, the system asks you about the values that will be used for the Pouta Object Storage connection.
 In most cases you can just accept the proposed default values, but there are two exceptions:

    1. It is recommended that you define a password that is used to encrypt the data traffic to and from Object Storage server.
 This password is not connected to any other passwords in the CSC environment so you can freely define it. **Note:** This password is however stored to the s3cmd configuration file in human readable format so you should not use this password elsewhere.
    2. As the last question the configuration process asks if the configuration is saved.
-The default is "no" but you should answer y (yes) so that configuration information is stored to file _$HOME/.s3cfg_.
+The default is "no" but you should answer "y (yes)", so that configuration information is stored to file _$HOME/.s3cfg_.

 This configuration needs to be defined only once.
 In the future s3cmd will use this Object Storage connection described in the _.s3cfg_ file automatically.
 However, if you wish to change the Object Storage project that s3cmd uses, you just need to run the configuration command again.